List of Kamen Rider Wizard characters: Sou Fueki

-After he kills the Phantom, Medusa, for threatening his plans, Fueki's multiple aliases are exposed and he reveals his true intentions to everyone involved before forcing Soma, Inamori, Iijima, and Yamamoto to become his second Sabbath's power source and using all of Tokyo as a sacrificial site.
+After he kills the Phantom, Medusa, for threatening his plans, Fueki's multiple aliases are exposed and he reveals his true intentions to everyone involved before forcing Haruto, Mayu, Yuzuru, and Masahiro to become his second Sabbath's power source and using all of Tokyo as a sacrificial site.
 However, Kosuke Nito and Beast Chimera foil the ritual while Sora Takigawa tricks Fueki into weakening himself before killing him.